Featured in...

 In partnership with Just Answer.

-What steps do I take to contest a speeding ticket?
+What steps do I take to contest a speeding fine?

 First, reply to the speeding ticket and fill in the ‘not guilty plea’.
 Next, you’ll get a court summons.
 Then either contact a driving offence lawyer or do lots of legal research to represent yourself.
 It’s risky but less expensive!